boehm-s/sandbox/REFLECTION-FUNCTION-COMPOSITION.md

 You may now see how reflection can help us solve our problem !
 Reflection allows us to know how many parameters a function expects, in other words, we can determine a function's [**arity**](https://en.wikipedia.org/wiki/Arity) !

 And if we know our function's arity, then we can give it exactly the number of arguments it expects !
-OK, let's put all that words into code :
+OK, let's put all of that into code :

 ```PHP
 function _arity(Callable $fn) {